oyranos-cms/oyranos-cms.github.io/wiki/ICC_Profiles_in_X_Specification_0.4.md

 The \_ICC\_PROFILE base name contains the literal ICC colour profile.
 A atom with name \_ICC\_PROFILE\_IN\_X\_VERSION tells about awareness of the setting application or service.
-The \_ICC\_PROFILE\_LOCK base names are intented for dynamic changing environments, especially the setup application or service.
+The \_ICC\_PROFILE\_SETUP\_LOCK atom is intented for locking in dynamic changing environments, especially for the setup application or service.
+The \_ICC\_PROFILE\_SETUP atom allowes for finding out whether a configuration is up to date.

 \_ICC\_PROFILE
 --------------